 When we invest our time to argue with them, we validate their argument as worthy of our attention.
 For example, when kids are arguing over bedtime, it is as if they believe that they know what is best for them.
 They do not.
 Parents know better.

 When children argue that homework is stupid, they think they know best about homework.
 They do not.
 Teachers and parents know best.

 When kids argue over whether they should eat the healthy dinner in front of them, they think they know what is best for them to eat.
-Again, they do not know about which food is good for them.
+Again, they do not know which food is good for them.
 Parents do.

 Over and over again, most of these arguments have no basis in a valid or meaningful position.
 Yet, if not careful, it is the very absurdity that keeps us in the argument!
 Please don’t be fooled: They are not learning to become future attorneys; they are learning to believe that any thought or argument is worthy of the world’s attention and energy.
 This is simply not true.

 It Is a Waste of Life Energy to Invest in Small Arguments.

 Children and teens who constantly negotiate and argue are only resisting doing what they don’t want to do.
 They can waste time arguing for an hour over a task that would take them 10 minutes to complete.